Jackson-McClean/SMP_Computing_Final/README.md

 # SMP_Computing_Final

-This is where my project code is
+This is where my project code is.
+Ribbit ribbit